Starting a resume is as simple as smiling into the mirror, but almost as hard as smiling every day.

-This type of resume are a combination of functional and chronological resume formats.
+This type of resume is a combination of functional and reverse chronological resume formats.

-In this format your skills and professional experience is written in chronological order.
+In this format your skills and professional experience is written in reverse chronological order.

 The combination format is most usefull for applicants who want to showcase their skills as well as their professional work history.
 This format gives you the space if you ar looking for a career change or to explain the gaps between your work history.

 First, start Writing the Experience Section.
 This section is to list the reponsibilities you performed and the accomplishments.
 Also, quantify your accomplishments.
 Write only those duties and accomplishments which are relevant to the target profile.